App Development: User Guide

 APPVIEW-HTML

-"APPVIEW-HTML" allows you to override the default rendering behaviour in the Web application.
+"APPVIEW-HTML" allows you to override the default rendering behavior in the Web application.
 You can provide your own HTML that will be used, and all other nested Views and Elements are ignored.
 When using custom HTML, the layout value should be set to block and the view must not be a repeating view (bound to array).
-You would need to add another view under the repeating view, if you want to provide a custom HTML for it.
+You would need to add another view under the repeating view, if you want to provide custom HTML for it.

-When taking ownership of the view, you need a mechanism to access the data that is bound to the view so it can be included it in your custom HTML.
+When taking ownership of the view, you need a mechanism to access the data that is bound to the view so it can be included in your custom HTML.
 This is done using the tag attributes that you put in the custom HTML. data-databind attribute can contain the path of a data element (same syntax as the Data Binding property in the designer) - this tells the system that a data element is bound to the element. data-bindtgt attribute is where you tell where the element value should go -

 1. 'html' means the value would be inserted as the inner HTML of the element,